Michael White Is the Most Famous Person You’ve Never Heard of

 Having basically discovered men like John Cleese and Bill Oddie – as well as introducing women like Yoko Ono and Pina Bausch to Britain – he’s had a hand in shaping the sensibilities of both your generation and your mum’s.
 Meanwhile, his productions Oh!
 Calcutta, The Rocky Horror Show and Polyester liberated the concept of camp and elevated it to a mainstream aesthetic.

-However, despite his impressive social life, the Michael White I’ve come to know over the past month or so has turned out to be remarkably shy and not particularly interested in talking about himself.
-He’s a heavily asthmatic 78-year-old man I wish I’d met ten years ago, before all the parties I’d love to have been invited to took a toll on his health.
+As profiled in The Last Impresario, Michael White is despite his impressive social life, remarkably shy and not particularly interested in talking about himself.
+The Michael I’ve come to know over the past month, is a heavily asthmatic 78-year-old man I wish I’d met ten years ago – before all the parties I’d love to have been invited to took a toll on his health.

 Michael White at the Electric Cinema – August 2014.
 Photo by Jake Lewis